-In most cases your child will go to the government school closest to where you live.
+Most parents send their child to the public school closest to where they live.

-The closest school is measured by a straight line from your permanent address, if you live in:
+The designated neighbourhood school is measured by a straight line from your permanent address, if you live in:

 - metropolitan Melbourne

-If you live in another area, it's measured by the shortest practical route.
-This may consider roads and travel time.
+If you live in another area, it's measured by the shortest practical route by road and considers access issues.

 You can appeal if the school decides not to enrol your child in year 7.
 The placement committee at the school will review your appeal.
 Contact the school to lodge an appeal.

 Other zones and school types